 The Company's Board of Directors adopted a revised Audit Committee charter on July 25, 2003, a copy of which can be found on the Company's web site, www.icumed.com.

-The Board of Directors has determined that Joseph R. Saucedo is an "audit committee financial expert" and is "independent," as both those terms are defined by SEC regulations.
+The Board of Directors has determined that Joseph R. Saucedo is an "audit committee financial expert" and is "independent," as those terms are defined by applicable Nasdaq Listing Rules and Securities and Exchange Commission ("SEC") regulations.

 Audit Committee Report